Deployment recommendations for Tivoli Storage Manager Version 6 servers

 Back to top

 Renaming a server

 A Tivoli Storage Manager server is referenced in an environment by two attributes: the TCP/IP host name for the system where the server is running, and the server name that is defined by the SET SERVERNAME command.
 Changing either or both of these values has the following implications:

-- If the TCP/IP host name is changed, it affects the DB2 database used by the V6 server.
+- If the TCP/IP host name is changed, it affects the DB2 database that is used by the V6 server.
 When the server is installed, attributes for its database are set that are dependent on the host name.
 If the host name is changed, the database must be updated to match this corresponding value.
-Refer to the Tivoli Storage Manager Information Center for additional information on how to change the name for a TSM server.
-The following link is to the V6.3 information center topic which discusses renaming the server host name:
+For more information, see Changing names in Tivoli Storage Manager.

 Changing the server name could adversely affect: communication from the server to backup archive nodes, event logging, virtual